boutell/tome/README.md

 ## Commands

-* Keyboard select by holding down shift with up, down, left, right
+* Keyboard select by holding down shift with up, down, left, right (TODO: might not work on a Mac, ugh)
 * Cut, copy, paste with control-X, control-C, control-V
+* "Find" with control-F, type prompt and press Enter, or ESC to skip
+* "Find Again" with control-G
+* "Undo" with control-U
+* "Redo" with control-G
 * Save and keep working with Control-S
 * Exit, with optional save, via Control-W
+* Tab key indents two spaces

 ## Working with multiple files